FACUA/sign/drivers/src/linux/cnp/README.md

 # CNP Driver

 The Cuerpo Nacional de Policía provides their own proprietary PKCS#11 module that enables communications with all DNI models.
-For the DNIe, the OpenSC driver is a viable open source alternative and generally performs better.
-For the DNI 3.0, there is no open source alternative yet (see opensc/README.md for more information).
+The OpenSC driver is a viable open source alternative and generally performs better.

 ## Downloading the drivers